chiemezie1/rhythm_bond/CONTRIBUTING.md

-# Contributing to UrbanPulse
+# Contributing to RhythmBond

-Thank you for your interest in contributing to UrbanPulse!
+Thank you for your interest in contributing to RhythmBond!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct